 - OmniRide Local on-demand stops are served upon request.

 - OmniRide Local buses will stop at all signed bus stops where it is safe to do so except:

 - Bus stops with a snowflake sticker ARE NOT SERVED.

 - Dale City – No service along Darbydale Avenue or to the stop at Dale Boulevard/Gideon Drive.

 - Dumfries – No service along Potomac Center Boulevard, Neabsco Mills Road, Fuller Heights Road or Old Triangle Road.

-- Route 1 – No service on River Ridge or Powells Creek (except for the stop at Powells Creek and Woodmark), or to Quantico beyond the front gate.
+- Route 1 – No service on River Ridge, Powells Creek (except for the stop at Powells Creek and Woodmark), or to Quantico beyond the front gate.

-- If road conditions improve, OmniLink may resume operating regular service in the afternoon, may return to regular routing, and will consider booking new same-day off-route trips.
+- If road conditions improve, OmniRide Local buses may resume operating regular service in the afternoon, may return to regular routing, and will consider booking new same-day off-route trips.
 Road conditions may cause delays.

-- The Cross County Connector will operate according to published schedules as road conditions allow.
+- The OmniRide Cross County Connector will operate according to published schedules as road conditions allow.